-Leiomyosarcoma mostly affects adults and are very rare in people under 20 years of age.
+Leiomyosarcoma mostly affects adults and is very rare in people under 20 years of age.

 Signs and symptoms

-Symptoms of sarcoma can vary depending on the size and location of your tumour.
-You may experience all, some or none of these symptoms before you are diagnosed with a sarcoma:
+Symptoms of leiomyosarcoma can vary depending on the size and location of your tumour.
+You may experience all, some, or none of these symptoms before you are diagnosed with leiomyosarcoma:

-A lump or swelling in the in the soft tissue of the body under the skin, often on the arm, leg or trunk
+A lump or swelling in the soft tissue of the body under the skin, often on the arm, leg, or trunk, that is:

 - increasing in size